 After your last game we will ask you to rank the top 3 players you played over the

 weekend.
-Your first place vote will get 5 points, your 2nd place 3 points and your 3rd place 1
+Your first place vote will get 5 points, your 2nd place 3 points and your 3rd place 1 point.

 No player can win more than one award, in the event a player is eligible for more than one award the order presented here will determine which award they win.
 In which case the other award will be given to the 2nd place player.

 WHAT TO BRING

-Tape Measure, Dice, Game Aids, etc.
+Your Army, Tape Measure, Dice, Game Aids, etc. Objective markers.

-One typed copy of your army list.
+One hard copy of your army list.
 Be sure to note what your faction is on your army list.
 All pertinent rules for your army.

 Circle which of the following apply:

 - 2 pts if bulk of army (all but one or two models) is mostly painted, but large areas are unfinished

 The following apply to the bulk of the army: